Shauanaa/ME462/README.md

 - Wireless communication with the main computer using socket connection

+## 🖥️ How to Use the Code

+To get started with the AirHockey and Mini Robot project, follow these steps:

+#### 1. Clone the Repository
+#### 2. Install Dependencies
+Ensure you have Python installed, then run:

+#### 3. Configure the System
+- Update the `config.py` file with your specific settings, including the IP address of the mini robot.

+#### 4. Run the Air Hockey System

+#### 5. Control the Mini Robot

+#### 6. Additional Commands
+- To calibrate the camera: `python calibrate_camera.py`
+- To test the LED system: `python test_leds.py`

+For more detailed instructions and troubleshooting, please refer to the `docs` folder.

 ## ⚠️ Cautions

 When using this system, please be aware of the following: